tinatrinh8/Data-Science-Gentrification-Study/README.md

 Ensure that Python 3.6 or newer is installed on your machine.
-Please install the following libraries with this command: pip install pandas sqlalchemy requests Shapely
+Please install the following libraries with this command: pip install pandas sqlalchemy requests Shapely json folium geopandas

 For Windows: